keptn/lifecycle-toolkit/README.md

 We also provide some more information about this in our [observability example](./examples/support/observability/).

 The Lifecycle Toolkit includes a Mutating Webhook which requires TLS certificates to be mounted as a volume in its pod.
-The certificate creation is handled automatically by [klt-cert-manager](https://github.com/keptn/lifecycle-toolkit/blob/main/klt-cert-manager/README.md).
+The certificate creation is handled automatically by [klt-cert-manager](https://github.com/keptn/lifecycle-toolkit/blob/main/klt-cert-manager/README.md), versions up to 0.5.0 have a hard dependency on cert-manager.
+See [installation guideline](https://github.com/keptn/lifecycle-toolkit/blob/main/docs/content/docs/snippets/tasks/install.md) for more info.

 ## Goals